The Base, Hezbollah get terrorist designation in Australia

 “I have sufficient information in front of me to be concerned and to understand that The Base meets the threshold for listing as a terrorist organization,” Andrews said.

-“We are aware of their activities within Australia and overseas, and we will continue to monitor them and their activities.
-We will look closely at their membership and we will take action once they are fully listed under the Criminal Code,” she added.
+“We will look closely at their membership and we will take action once they are fully listed under the Criminal Code,” she added.

 Andrews wrote to state and territory governments to consult on the two proposed listings.
 She said she aimed to finalize the listings as soon as possible.